 Beyond the intro course, you’ll get access to some lessons from premium courses, along with eight songs.

-There are some things we like and some we don’t like here.
+There are some things I like and some I don’t like here.
 Let’s get the negative out of the way and say it would be better to see access to one entire course rather than cherry-picked lessons from multiple courses.

-Of course, we understand the need to showcase different types of course content, but we feel allowing someone to experience a complete course would give them a sense of achievement that’s more likely to encourage them to join.
+Of course, I understand the need to showcase different types of course content, but I feel allowing someone to experience a complete course would give them a sense of achievement that’s more likely to encourage them to join.

-We should also say that Flowkey isn’t alone in this method; it seems most platforms take a similar approach; it’s just our preference.
+I should also say that Flowkey isn’t alone in this method; it seems most platforms take a similar approach; it’s just my preference.

-We like that the eight free songs cover a good range of musical genres (Pop to Classical) and playing styles, which should provide a smooth start and challenge beginners enough to make them feel great about completing the songs.
+I like that the eight free songs cover a good range of musical genres (pop to classical) and playing styles, which should provide a smooth start and challenge beginners enough to make them feel great about completing the songs.

-Another thing worth noting is that Flowkey offers a 7-day free trial, giving you access to everything.
+Another thing worth noting is that Flowkey offers a seven-day free trial, giving you access to everything.